gfcrbg/SAPI/SRI/README.md

 ## Map
 Be aware of Yes - No - N/A formats.
-You will have to manually create the N/A answer position (value: 0) in the parser.
+You will have to manually create and convert the N/A answer position in the parser.
+SRI N/A answer position is 0.
+RBG N/A answer position is 3.

 Use the [Template - SRI -> RBG Data Transfer](https://docs.google.com/spreadsheets/d/1Z5bAEOPTYxf5mcP0wbOSKjydlQw6xunnAA0oo3hc0O0/edit?usp=sharing) to map and parse.